 In an effort to reduce congestion, a daily congestion charge of £11.50 (£14 if you pay the following day) is levied on every car driven into a designated area in central London.
 You are required to pay the congestion charge if you drive or park in the congestion-charging zone between 7am and 6pm Monday to Friday.
 Motorbikes and scooters are exempt from this levy.

 A map showing the boundaries of the congestion charging zone is available for download from the Transport for London website.

-From 8 April 2019, there will be an additional charge levied on any vehicle that does not meet the Ultra Low Emission Zone (ULEZ) standards.
+From 8 April 2019, there has been an additional charge levied on any vehicle that does not meet the Ultra Low Emission Zone (ULEZ) standards.
 This will even apply to vehicles that wouldn’t normally have to pay the congestion charge (such as motorcycles and scooters).
 The ULEZ charge is an additional £12.50 per day for cars, motorcycles and smaller vans and minibuses but the charge is higher for larger vehicles such as coaches and lorries.

 This generally isn’t a problem for most people with a rental car as most petrol cars produced since 2005, motorcycles produced since 2007 and diesel cars produced since 2015 meet ULEZ standards.
 You can check if your vehicle meets ULEZ standards here.

 Payment may be made by sending a text (SMS) message from your mobile phone; however you first have to register your name, address, credit card and vehicle details either by phone (0343 222 2222) or online.
 Alternatively, you apply for CC Auto Pay, although this is designed more for residents and other frequent users and is not a popular option for visitors to London.

 If you’re planning on renting a car in London to explore Great Britain, it is a good idea to make sure that the rental car office you’re picking the car up from is located outside the zone to avoid having to pay the charge.